nicoleslaw/iterative-writing/drafts/notes.md

 * Not knowing
 * Unfinished, unfolding universe
 * Inherent value in information and experience
-* Throwing ideas away is part of learning
+* Shedding ideas is part of learning
+* Design is a process of articulation

 ## Shape

 * Small posts
 * Incremental changes, including additions, deletions, and editing (refactoring ideas)
-* Fiddling leads to larger ideas and more stable pages or cards of ideas
+* Fiddling leads to larger ideas and more stable chunks, cards, or pages of ideas
+* Something like an essay that keeps going

 ## Personal stories